ICJIA/icjia-accessibility-portal/content/faqs.md

 **3. Build accessibility into your processes:**

 - **Include accessibility in project timelines** — Don't treat it as an add-on; build it into initial project plans
-- **Require accessibility in procurement** — Include WCAG 2.1 AA requirements in RFPs and vendor contracts
+- **Require accessibility in procurement** — Include WCAG 2.1 Level AA requirements in RFPs and vendor contracts
 - **Establish content review processes** — Ensure documents and content are checked for accessibility before publication
 - **Create accessibility checkpoints** — Build accessibility reviews into your content approval workflows